- YOU AND MERRIMU

-Merrimu’s hubs in Ballarat, Melton, Bacchus Marsh and Werribee provide more choice to adults with a disability and their support people who are looking to access alternative programs and activities during the day.
+Merrimu’s hubs in Ballarat, Melton, and Bacchus Marsh provide more choice to adults with a disability and their support people who are looking to access alternative programs and activities during the day.

 Located within the community, the hubs are utilised as a place to enable people to connect to vocational, employment, learning and community opportunities.